- 1 Oil Pump Failure: Is Your Engine at Risk? Discover the Signs and Solutions

 1. Low level of engine oil

 The level of engine oil should be sufficient to circulate through the engine parts properly.
 Insufficient lubrication and more friction will occur if the engine frequently runs at a low oil level.
-This leads to warping of the pump components and other mechanical problems.
+This leads to the warping of the pump components and other mechanical problems.
 Eventually, the pump will fail.

 2. Wear and tear